Why walking alone isn't enough to prevent heart disease and what you need to do instead

 Talk test:

 • Low-intensity: You can breathe and talk easily.
-Picture walking while talking on the phone.
+Imagine you're walking while talking on the phone.

-• Moderate-intensity: You can talk but not sing (possibly a good thing if you sing like me).
+• Moderate-intensity: You can talk while you exercises, but you can't sing (possibly a good thing if you sing like me).

-• Vigorous-intensity: You can only say a word or two before pausing for a breath.
-Focus time!
+• Vigorous-intensity: You can only say a word or two before pausing for a breath during your workout.
+It's focus time!

 Examples of low-intensity exercise: